 87. In an acquisition in which the acquirer and the acquired operation (or its former owners) exchange only equity interests, the acquisition-date fair value of the acquired operation's equity interests may be more reliably measurable than the acquisition-date fair value of the acquirer's equity interests.
-If so, the acquirer shall determine the amount of goodwill by using the acquisition-date fair value of the acquired operation's equity interests instead of the acquisition-date fair value of the equity interests transferred.
-To determine the amount of goodwill in an acquisition in which no consideration is transferred, the acquirer shall use the acquisition-date fair value of the acquirer's interest in the acquired operation in place of the acquisition-date fair value of the consideration transferred (paragraph 85(a)(i)).
+If so, the acquirer shall determine the amount of goodwill by using the acquisition-date fair value of the acquired operation's equity interests transferred.
+To determine the amount of goodwill in an acquisition-date fair value of the acquirer's instead of the acquirer shall use the acquisition-date fair value of the acquisition-date fair value of the acquisition-date fair value of the equity interests transferred.
+To determine the amount of goodwill in an acquisition-date fair value of the acquirer's interest in the acquirer shall use the acquisition-date fair value of the acquisition-date fair value of the acquisition-date fair value of the acquirer's interest in the acquired operation in place of the acquisition-date fair value of the consideration transferred (paragraph 85(a)(i)).
 Paragraph AG94 provides related application guidance.